LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Add `SampleStatusRenderer` for use in details display and grid display
-  *  Update `DefaultRenderer` to pass through all props to the cell call
+  *  Update call to cell renderers to pass through all properties

 ### version 2.96.0
 *Released*: 23 November 2021